Welcome to Literary Rambles! While you’re rambling around and exploring the site enter for a chance to win:

 Submission Guidelines (always verify):

-Send a one page query letter addressed to Ms. Wells to the group agency address.
-Writers may include some pages or part of a proposal in the body of the e-mail.
-No attachments.
+Send a one page query letter addressed to Ms. Wells, contact info, and the first ten pages in the body of an e-mail.
+Put “Query” in the subject line.

 Query Tips: